CI/CD #04. Jenkins: trigger a Freestyle project via Git webhook.

 -

-Branch Specifier (blank for 'any')
+Branch Specifier (blank for 'any'):*/main. -

 MOST IMPORTANTLY, see the second screenshot, under

-.
+Build TriggerscheckGitHub hook trigger for GITScm polling.
 Without checking this option, Jenkins will not process the push events from Git, the on-screen explanation should sufficiently explain the purpose of this option.

-, pull down Add build step
+Under Build Steps, pull down Add build step,

-, then paste in this content:
+and select Execute shell, then paste in this content:

 PYENV_HOME=$WORKSPACE/venv